-(iv) Use of estimates, judgements and assumptions
+d.
+Use of estimates, judgements and assumptions

 In preparation of the financial statements, management has made judgements, estimates, and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revision to accounting estimates are recognized prospectively.
-In particular, information about significant areas of estimation uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the Financial Statements is included in the following notes:
+Revision to accounting estimates are recognised prospectively.
+In particular, information about significant areas of estimation uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements is included in the following notes:

-- Estimation of obligations relating to employee benefits: key actuarial assumptions Note 23 - Assessment of useful life of property, plant and equipment and intangible asset- Note 2.2 (a) - Leases Note 2.2 (c) - Estimated impairment of non-financial assets Note 2.2 (d) - Estimated impairment of financial assets Note 2.2 (1) - In assessing the recoverability of receivables including financial assets, the Company has considered internal and external information up to the date of approval of these financial statements including credit reports and economic forecasts considering emerging situations due to COVID-19.
-Based on current indicators of future economic conditions, the Company expects to recover the carrying amount of these assets.
-Due to the nature of the pandemic, the Company will continue to monitor developments to identify significant uncertainties in future periods.
+- Estimation of obligations relating to employee benefits: key actuarial assumptions Note 26 - Assessment of useful life of property, plant and equipment and intangible assets- Note 2.2 (a) - Leases Note 2.2 (c) - Estimated impairment of non-financial assets Note 2.2 (d) - Estimated impairment of financial assets Note 2.2 (1)